 WHAT IS A HOUSING COMPANY LOAN?

-In contrast to the personal bank loan, a housing company loan does not require any personal loan arrangement nor any pledge.
+In contrast to the personal bank loan, a housing company loan does not require any personal loan arrangement.
 A housing company loan is a loan that is the liability of the housing company but not direct liability of the shareholder personally.
 It comes automatically with the apartment purchasing and is fixed in the purchasing agreement.

 For the foreign buyers a housing company loan is often an efficient tool for the apartment purchasing, as they do not have any bank relationship in Finland.
-For the investor this loan is an efficient financial leverage, as the loan interest and principal are often deductible from the rental income.
+For the investor this loan can be an efficient financial leverage, as the loan interest and principal under certain conditions are deductible from the rental income.*

-Based on the recent practice, the initial stage (1-3 years) of the housing company loan repayment consist of only interest payments, while the loan principal will be due few years later after completion of the apartment building.
+On practice, the initial stage of the housing company loan repayment consist of only interest payments, while the loan principal will be due few years later (1,5-4) after completion of the apartment building.

 A housing company loan is divided between its shareholders in accordance with the quantity of shares owned by each of them (usually proportional to the number of square metres of each apartment).